 Overdose

-Symptoms - blurred vision, drowsiness, agitation, confusion, headache, increased sweating, dry mouth, nausea, arrhythmia.
+Symptoms: blurred vision, drowsiness, agitation, confusion, headache, increased sweating, dry mouth, nausea, arrhythmia.

 Treatment is symptomatic.
 There is no specific antidote.
 Hemodialysis is not effective enough.